AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: System Model and Overview

 \subsection{System Model}

 In \name, an \textit{operator} is an entity that maintains and manages a ledger containing chronologically sorted transactions. \textit{Clients} interact with the ledger by sending requests, such as queries and transactions to be handled.
-We assume that all involved parties can interact with a blockchain platform supporting smart contracts (e.g., Ethereum).
+We assume that all involved parties can interact with a blockchain platform supporting smart contracts (e.g., EVM-compatible blockchains).
 Next, we assume that the operator has access to a TEE platform (e.g., Intel SGX).
-Finally, we assume that the operator can be malicious and her goals are as follows: \begin{compactdesc} \item \textbf{Violation of the ledger's integrity} by creating its internal inconsistent state -- e.g., via inserting two conflicting transactions or by removing/modifying existing transactions. \item \textbf{Equivocation of the ledger} by presenting at least two inconsistent views of the ledger to (at least) two distinct clients who would accept such views as valid. \item \textbf{Censorship of client queries} without leaving any audit trails evincing the censorship occurrence. \end{compactdesc} Next, we assume that the adversary cannot undermine the cryptographic primitives used, the underlying blockchain platform, and the TEE platform deployed.
+Finally, we assume an adversary $\adv$ who controls the operator and her goals are as follows: \begin{compactdesc} \item \textbf{Violation of the ledger's integrity} by creating its internal inconsistent state -- e.g., via inserting 2 conflicting transactions or by removing/modifying existing transactions. \item \textbf{Equivocation of the ledger} by presenting at least two inconsistent views of the ledger to (at least) two distinct clients who would accept such views as valid. \item \textbf{Censorship of client requests} without leaving any audit trails evincing the censorship occurrence. \end{compactdesc} Next, we assume that $\adv$ cannot undermine the cryptographic primitives used, the underlying blockchain platform, and the TEE platform deployed.